Employment Programme for the Elderly and Middle-aged

 2. How can employers enroll in EPEM?

 When employers prepare to employ elderly and middle-aged job seekers, employers should register their full-time or part-time long-term vacancies with the Labour Department (LD) through completion of the "Vacancy Order Form" or via the "Interactive Employment Service" website and may indicate that they welcome applications from elderly and middle-aged job seekers.
-After the job vacancies are registered with LD, job seekers obtain vacancies information and proceed to applications through referrals of LD or directly to the employers, depending on the job application method selected by the employers.
+After the job vacancies are registered with LD, job seekers obtain vacancy information and apply for the posts in accordance with the application methods stipulated in "Application Information" on the relevant job vacancies.

 After verification, LD will notify successful employers and employees by issuing a "Letter of Approval-in-Principle".
 Upon the receipt of the letter, employers shall commence the OJT according to the date specified.